 - In response to opinions related to employee conduct, Mazda disseminated information, including in-company notification documents, to employees to encourage them to be more mindful of their actions.

-At a session between customers and Mazda engineers and other employees, heart-to-heart discussions were conducted with the themes of the "recent image of Mazda" and "future expectations."
+At a session between participants and Mazda engineers and other employees, heart-to-heart discussions were conducted with the themes of the "recent image of Mazda" and "future expectations."

 - Period: March 2014